akchonya/aiogram-3-faq/docs/common_questions.md

 ## How can I handle media groups/albums?

-Aiogram doesn't have an in-built methods for it, but you can use [aiogram_album](https://github.com/RootShinobi/aiogram_album) utility by an active aiogram community member.
+Aiogram doesn't have in-built methods for it, but you can use [aiogram_album](https://github.com/RootShinobi/aiogram_album) utility by an active aiogram community member.